longturn/freeciv21/docs/Coding/hacking.rst

 not only confused the goto code but allowed cheating.

-Fog of War is the fact that even when you have seen a Tile once you are not sent updates unless it is inside the sight range of one of your Units or cities.
+Fog of War is the fact that even when you have seen a Tile once you are not sent updates unless it is inside the sight range of one of your units or cities.

-We keep track of Fog of War by counting the number of Units and cities of each client that can see the Tile.
+We keep track of Fog of War by counting the number of units and cities of each client that can see the Tile.
 This requires a number per player, per Tile, so each :code:`player_tile` has a :code:`short[]`.
-Every time a Unit, city, or somthing else can observe a Tile 1 is added to its player's number at the Tile, and when it cannot observe any more (killed/moved/pillaged) 1 is subtracted.
+Every time a unit, city, or somthing else can observe a Tile 1 is added to its player's number at the Tile, and when it cannot observe any more (killed/moved/pillaged) 1 is subtracted.
 In addition to the initialization/loading of a game this array is manipulated with the :code:`void unfog_area(struct player *pplayer, int x, int y, int len)` and :code:`void fog_area(struct player *pplayer, int x, int y, int len)` functions.
-The :code:`int len` variable is the radius of the area that should be fogged/unfogged, i.e. a ``len`` of 1 is a normal Unit.
+The :code:`int len` variable is the radius of the area that should be fogged/unfogged, i.e. a ``len`` of 1 is a normal unit.
 In addition to keeping track of Fog of War, these functions also make sure to reveal :code:`TILE_UNKNOWN` Tiles you get near, and send information about :code:`TILE_UNKNOWN` Tiles near that the client needs for drawing.
 They then send the Tiles to the :code:`void send_tile_info(struct player *dest, int x, int y)` function, which